quantumlib/Cirq/docs/dev/notebooks.md

 ## Lifecycle

-We should follow different configurations for notebooks depending on whether they rely on features in the pre-release build of cirq or not.
+You should configure notebooks differently depending on whether they rely on features in the pre-release build of cirq or not.

-Pre-release notebooks:
+### Pre-release notebooks

+When you introduce a notebook that depends on pre-release features of Cirq, make sure to

  - mark the notebook at the top that `Note: this notebook relies on unreleased Cirq features.
 If you want to try these feature, make sure you install cirq via pip install cirq --pre`.
  - use `pip install cirq —pre`  in the installation instructions
  - make sure dev_tools/notebooks/test_notebooks.py covers the notebook
  - exclude the notebook from the dev_tools/notebooks/isolated_notebook_test.py by adding it to `NOTEBOOKS_DEPENDING_ON_UNRELEASED_FEATURES`

+### Stable notebooks

+When you introduce a notebook that only uses already released features of Cirq, make sure to
+ - use `pip install cirq` (NOT `pip install cirq --pre`)
+ - do not exclude the notebook from dev_tools/notebooks/isolated_notebook_test.py (except if the notebook has external dependencies)
+ - do not exclude the notebook dev_tools/notebooks/notebook_test.py (except if the notebook has external dependencies)

+### Release

-After the Cirq release - for all unreleased notebooks we change all the above accordingly in bulk for all the notebooks:
+At release time, we change all the **pre-release notebooks** in bulk:
  - remove the pre-release notices
  - change `pip install cirq —pre` to `pip install cirq`
  - remove the exclusions in dev_tools/notebooks/isolated_notebook_test.py by making `NOTEBOOKS_DEPENDING_ON_UNRELEASED_FEATURES=[]`

-As all the notebooks have been tested continuously up to this point, the post release notebook PR should pass without issues.
+As all the notebooks have been tested continuously up to this point, the release notebook PR should pass without issues.

-If a released notebook needs to be modified to cater for unreleased functionality, then it will again become a pre-release notebook.
+### Modifying stable notebooks

+Modifications to stable notebooks are tested with dev_tools/notebooks/isolated_notebook_test.py.
+However, a stable notebook will become a pre-release notebook if a modification introduces dependency on unreleased features.
+In this case, follow the pre-release notebook guidelines accordingly.